JonDamFlindt/FitzHugh-Nagumo/README.md

 ## Acknowledgments

 This project is part of a bachelor thesis on model order reduction at the University of Southern Denmark (SDU).
-Portions of the code were provided by my thesis supervisor, professor Ralf Zimmermann.
+Portions of the code were provided by my thesis supervisor, Professor Ralf Zimmermann.
 For more information on POD, its derivation and its applications, consult:

 - Kutz, J. N., & Brunton, S. L. *Data-Driven Science and Engineering*
 - Stewart, G. W. *Matrix Algorithms Volume 1: Basic Decompositions*